 Musicians and public speakers experience a similar effect.
 If their microphone picks up the sound from the loudspeakers, that sound suddenly develops a full-on yowl.
 This is only stopped by drastically reducing the volume (akin to braking a caravan).
 Or by moving back from the loudspeakers (akin to reducing tow hitch overhang).

 A conventional caravan and tow vehicle are inherently unstable.
 A sanely designed, laden and driven rig is nevertheless safe as long as the speed is not excessive for that rig.

 Caravan and tow vehicle dynamics – critical speed

 Depending also on loading, every combination of tow vehicle and caravan has a so-called critical speed.
 Once above that speed, yawing can irreversibly escalate out of driver control.

 That critical speed, and the degree of yaw, is directly associated with the tow vehicle’s mass relative to the caravan’s mass (and particularly mass distribution).
 It is also associated with caravan length, hitch overhang, tyre type and size, sidewall stiffness and pressure etc.

 All of the above (and more) is involved.
-The longer and more end-heavy the caravan (and the lighter the tow vehicle and its tow ball mass) the lower that critical speed.
+The longer and the lighter the tow vehicle (and its tow ball mass) the lower that critical speed.
 The onset of critical behaviour is sudden.
-Because of this, the still-common suggestion ‘to accelerate to dampen yawing’ is risky except at low speed.
+Because of this, the still-common suggestion ‘accelerate to dampen yawing’ is risky except at low speed.